Interview with Cary Tardi, Coordinator for Recruitment and Events at Manitoba Institute of Trades and Technology (MITT)

 EO: Aside from an interest in the trades, experience, and skills what other things does a tradesperson need to succeed in this field?

-CT: Skills and aptitudes vary depending on a trade, but basically, you have to be academically inclined.
+CT: Skills and aptitudes vary depending on trade, but basically, you have to be academically inclined.
 Twenty years ago, people thought that being a skilled tradesperson meant that you were less academic than say, someone who is studying to be a doctor or lawyer.
-Today, to be in the skilled trades, you have to be very competent in math and in science.
+Today, to be in the skilled trades, you have to be very competent in math and science.
 You also have to be very good in communication.
 When you’re working in skilled trades, especially in types where it can be typically dangerous to work in, communication is key.
 And so your English communication skills have to be very good to be successful.